-National Performing Companies Action Plan
+National Performing Companies Impact Report

-We're working with the National Performing Companies of Scotland to measure the depth, reach and breadth of their collective work & communicate findings to Scottish Government & policy stakeholders.
+We worked with the National Performing Companies of Scotland to measure the depth, reach and breadth of their collective work & communicate findings to Scottish Government & policy stakeholders.

 The NPCs are part of a rich cultural tapestry that makes Scotland a truly creative nation - renowned at home and abroad for a unique cultural heritage and world-class producers.
 Creating and sharing work locally, nationally and internationally, we've been able to demonstrate how the NPCs are making a significant contribution to the creative and cultural life of Scotland, as well as reach an impressive diversity of citizens and communities across the country and the wider world too.
 It has been a real pleasure working with the five companies to help shape their advocacy plans for the coming years.